Abstract

 Results

-In the RiboD protocol, we designed a set of probe primers that spans all regions of the bacterial rRNA sequence.
-The 3’-end of the probes is specifically complementary to the rRNA-derived cDNA, while the 5’- end complements a biotin-labeled universal primer.
+In the RiboD protocol, we designed a set of probe primers that spans all regions of the bacterial rRNA sequence (Table S1).
+The core principle behind our probe design is twofold: the 3′-end of the probes are reverse complementary to the r-cDNA sequences, allowing for specific recognition of r-cDNA, while the 5′-end complements a biotin-labeled universal primer.
+This design enables the probes to be bound to magnetic beads, facilitating the separation of r-cDNA-probe-bead complexes from the rest of the library.
 Following template switching and RNaseH treatment on the barcoded cDNA from lysed cells to eliminate hybridized RNA, the library of probe primers and biotin-labeled universal primers is introduced to facilitate adequate hybridization.
-Pre-treated Streptavidin magnetic beads are then added to eliminate the hybridized rRNA-derived cDNA.
+Pre-treated Streptavidin magnetic beads are then added to the hybridized rRNA-derived cDNA.
 The mRNA-derived cDNA remains in the supernatant and is collected for subsequent library construction and sequencing (Fig. 1A).
-The Multiplet frequency of this method is 1.16% - 3.35%, demonstrating the ability of RiboD-PETRI to capture transcriptomes of single cells (Sl)7.
+To assess the efficiency of single-cell capture in RiboD-PETRI, we calculated the multiplet frequency12 using a Poisson distribution based on our sequencing results (see details in Methods).
+The multiplet frequency for RiboD-PETRI ranges from 1.16% to 3.35% (Table S2), indicating the technique’s capability to effectively capture transcriptomes at the single-cell level.

 Discussion